As written in 2010 - check later for final decisions

 Although the exterior sheathing will be a 6oz glass cloth, there will also be places to use some roving, carbon fiber and kevlar.
 The idea is to let these materials do what they do best, but in small critical areas, rather than impose high costs for extensive usage.
 For example, lengths of carbon fiber will likely be specified around the ama sockets for the cross beams where there is high stress, as well as being used to spread loads from the ama side shell where the outer shrouds are attached.
 In a similar philosophy, the keel with have an exterior kevlar strip, as this material is great against abrasion.

 Ideally, I am looking for the beams to be of a mast section of about 5.5" × 3.5" that will provide enough side surface to walk on without its total length being too heavy or costly.
 As only 18 ft will be required for each beam and the aft one also of smaller section, pieces of previously damaged masts could well be used for this.
 This would be for the preferred demountable version.
-An adjustable beam model may well use premoulded pultruded fiberglass box sections, sliding in fiberglass boxes, somewhat similar to those on the L7 but a little more streamlined.
-(The L7 by the way, is a fine design in my opinion and for someone wanting raw speed and not concerned about getting wet, it's a good optional choice.
-Both designs will be considerably less expensive that the new F22 by Farrier, but that's partly because of the expensive folding system.
-Incidentally, the L7 also uses a 'pan' for the hull underwater, although this concept is not new.
+This design will be considerably less expensive to build than the F22 by Farrier, in large part due to his expensive folding system.
+Incidentally, the use of a 'pan' for the underwater hull, is not new.
 I personally drew up my first cat with this system in 1958 and Don Karmin had boats (Cobra Cats) in production with a similar 'shoe', in the early 60s).
+Mike Leneman's L7 also used them.

-The demountable version will have waterstays to support the crossbeams, while the slideout system, will require fore and aft cables for triangulation.
+The demountable beams will have waterstays to support the crossbeams, which gives the lightest support system available.
 The waterstays can be flat stainless steel strapping or SWR with J-hooks.
 Either way, these will be designed and located to not create much water resistance or unwanted spray and be quick to attach.
 Generally similar to those on my last boat, Magic Hempel.

 In the interest of being versatile for most needs, the main hull will have a large 7' long cockpit with comfortable seating.
-Forward of that will be a low cuddy for short-period shelter and yet also have 7 feet of uninterrupted floor space for throwing down a sleeping bag for the occasional overnight.
-My experience has been that boats of this size and performance are used mostly as day sailors and too often, comfortable cockpit space is sacrificed in order to get more cabin space that is used far less often.
+Forward of that will be a low cuddy for short-period shelter and yet also have 7 feet of uninterrupted floor space for throwing down a sleeping bag for the occasional overnight for two.
+My experience has been that boats of this size and performance are used mostly as day sailors and too often, comfortable cockpit space is sacrificed in order to get more cabin space that is then used far less often.
 In this case, it will be the reverse.
 An excellent cockpit with comfortable sloping backs in both athwartship and longitudinal direction and a long, wide horizontal coaming to also sit on, but cut low enough to make moving out to the amas an easy task.
-A tent is planned to fully enclose the cockpit for overnight use—even in the rain—and the cuddy area will close with soft screens against the pesky mosquitoes.
-The foredeck would be kept fairly flat and spread wider than the main hull topsides to provide a good working area to handle sails and the anchor.
-The latter would not require to be very heavy, so a small Bruce would be stowed in a dedicated pocket, forward of a collision bulkhead.
+A tent is planned to fully enclose the cockpit for overnight use—even in the rain—and the cuddy area can be closed with soft screens against pesky mosquitoes.
+The foredeck would be kept fairly flat and spread wider than the main hull topsides to provide a good working area to safely handle sails and the anchor.
+The latter would not require to be very heavy, so a small Bruce or Claw could be stowed in a dedicated pocket, forward of a collision bulkhead.

 Contrary to many other boats, the trampolines will be positioned fairly low and run out flush to the deck of the ama.
 I have found this to be the most comfortable and more important, allows one to enjoy sitting on the ama to sail, without having one's feet too high up.
 I am also looking into some light molded seats with folding backs to be fitted at a couple of places, so that comfort is assured in all locations.
 My mantra of 'dry, comfortable and sweet handling' has come from spending 16 years with Magic Hempel the original Dragonfly, something that this boat was able to accomplish that many other fast boats have not.
 Click here to read more about Magic Hempel.

 The mast will be of moderate height—enough but not extreme.
-Ideally of carbon-fiber but not too tall to make that essential, as an alloy mast will be more economical.
+Ideally a wingmast of carbon-fiber but not too tall to make that 100% essential, as a used alloy mast may be more economical.
+My CF Wingmast Mk l design does however enable the builder to create a more aerodynamically-efficient wingmast at a small fraction of the market price of a Pro CF mast though.
+(12% in 2012).

-The mast could even be home built as a wingmast (see later for more info on this).
-Whichever mast is used, it will be rotating with a single spreader and with 3 basic wires to keep it up.
+The wingmast will of course be rotating, with a single spreader and with 3 basic wires to keep it up.

-In addition, there will be two temporary shrouds to the main hull to stabilize the mast while raising and lowering, something that I hope will be possible while either on the trailer or not, so that low bridges can be passed under while on a trip.
-If a boom is found necessary (to help downwind performance) then one option will be to make it of wood with carbon and glass reinforcements.
+In addition, there will be two temporary shrouds to the main hull to stabilize the mast while raising and lowering, something that can be possible while either on the trailer or not, so that low bridges can be passed under while on a trip.

-Sails will either be from an existing catamaran model or custom made to dimensions on the plan.
+Sails will ideally be made to dimensions on the plan.
 In such a case, they will likely be of dacron.
 Before anyone jumps and screams, let me say that not only is dacron less expensive than more exotic alternatives, but will almost definitely be easier to handle and last longer.
 Even performance in light airs will likely be better and with full length battens, its performance in heavier airs will not drop enough to offset the other noted advantages in my opinion.
 Those who wish to race only and want the ultimate top end, will just have to accept to exceed the target cost and I hope they will be happy.
 Newer hi-tech materials have less stretch and less surface friction.
 But they are not so adjustable for light airs and have a shorter life span.
 Sailmakers like that of course, so buy smart.

 Centerboard - Daggerboard

-The final choice is not yet(2010) made but I'm presently leaning to a pivoting centerboard so long as I can satisfactorily solve the slot issue with a practical seal that will at least last a season or two.
-Dagger boards ARE more efficient but that's mostly due to their snug slot and low resistance at the hull interface.
+The final choice is leaning to a pivoting centerboard so long as I can satisfactorily solve the slot issue with a practical seal that will at least last a few seasons.
+Dagger boards ARE more efficient but that's mostly due to their snug slot and low resistance at the hull interface, but they are a liability in shallow, rocky areas.

 Their longer length can help in some conditions, though I personally find this less of a factor with slim, low windage multihulls than monohulls or high windage multihulls, that really need more directional grip against drift.